opencollab/llvm-jenkins.debian.net/README.md

 ## Reporting bugs

-Please report bug at https://bugs.llvm.org/enter_bug.cgi?product=Packaging?
+Please report bug at [https://bugs.llvm.org/enter_bug.cgi?product=Packaging].

 ## llvm.sh - installation script

-If you have any changes to the llvm.sh script, please run the [installation tests](install-tests/README.md) before submittin.
+If you have any changes to the llvm.sh script, please run the [installation tests](install-tests/README.md) before submitting.